alirezanet/Gridify/README.md

-# AutoMapper integration
+## AutoMapper integration
 (GridifyTo() => ProjectTo() + Paging Filtering Sorting) soon ...

 -----------------

-# Collaboration
+## Contribution
-Any collaboration to improve documentation and library is appreciated feel free to send pull-Request. <3
+Any Contribution to improve documentation and library is appreciated feel free to send pull-Request. <3